bitwarden/help/_articles/organizations/onboarding-and-succession.md

 - Organization Configuration Changes
 - Much, much more

+{% callout success%}
+In addition to these benefits, customers appreciate the ability to tightly integrate Bitwarden into their existing systems.
+Bitwarden offers a robust public [API](https://bitwarden.com/help/api/) and a fully-featured command line interface ([CLI](https://bitwarden.com/help/article/cli/)) for further integration into existing Organization workflows.
+{% endcallout %}

 ### Self-hosting

 In keeping with the Bitwarden approach to offer password management anywhere and everywhere, Bitwarden provides an option